Be A Small Business Voter

 Write a letter to your local newspaper editor

 Write a letter to your local newspaper editor explaining why you support a candidate.
 This is free publicity and can shed light on an issue and candidate some voters have yet considered.
-For tips on drafting your own letter, click here.
+For tips on drafting your own letter, click here. (link to media L2E)

 Make a financial contribution